 If you can your own fruit or ferment your own wine, make sure that the lids on your cans or bottle are very tightly sealed.
 If fruit flies have the opportunity, they will lay their eggs on the underside of lids so that their offspring will have food when they hatch.

 Fruit Flies as a Crop Pest

-One of the reasons why you are not allow to carry fruits from one country to another is that fruit flies can be very serious crop pests.
-The eggs they lay in fruit can be transported and the flies that hatch can then infect farms in other areas if the world.
+One of the reasons why you are not allowed to carry fruits from one country to another is that fruit flies can be very serious crop pests.
+The eggs they lay in fruit can be transported, and the flies that hatch can then infect farms in other areas of the world.

 Not only do they spoil the fruit and make it inedible, but they can also carry bacterial diseases that harm the crop plants.

 On the flip side, fruit flies have actually been invaluable in biological research?